Great Venezuela Railway

 The Great Venezuela Railway (Gran Ferrocarril de Venezuela) was a 179 km railway from Caracas to Valencia.
-The railway was the longest in Venezuela.
-It proved difficult to recoup the initial investment and the railway became a notable cause of the Venezuelan crisis of 1902–1903.
+It proved difficult to recoup the initial investment.
+Compensation due to the railway became a notable cause of the Venezuelan crisis of 1902–1903.
 It fell into disrepair through the early 20th century and the last train ran in 1966.

+Along with other 19th-century railway projects in Venezuela, it faced the challenge that the capital and much of the population were located in mountainous districts.
+The line was impressive from an engineering perspective, and efforts have been made to preserve part of it as a heritage line.
+The railway remains the longest to have been completed in Venezuela.

 Origin

 Friedrich Krupp AG contracted with the Venezuelan government in 1888 to build the railway in exchange for £12,800 per kilometer to be repaid at 7 percent interest.
 Disconto-Gesellschaft financed the project; and terms were renegotiated at £11,000 per kilometer in 1891.
 The railway was completed in February 1894.

 Description

 The railway replaced a difficult carriage road through mountainous terrain.
 Caracas is at an altitude of 3,000 ft and to reach Valencia the railway had to climb even higher to cross the Coastal Range.
 Contemporary accounts expressed great praise for the construction, which used Krupp steel railroad ties.

 The Caracas terminus was adjacent to the narrow-gauge La Guaira and Caracas Railway, which operated until 1951.
 The Great Venezuela Railway entered the 285 m Calvario tunnel for level grade to Antímano where a 2-percent climb began to a 1227 m summit in 267 m Corozal tunnel 30 km from Caracas.
 From Corozal tunnel the railway required 212 Krupp steel viaducts and 84 tunnels to cover 44 km of gently descending grade across steep canyons to reach the fertile valley of Lake Valencia.
 The 106 m viaduct over Agua Amarillo was the longest on the line and stood 47 m above the water.

 The Valencia terminus was at San Blas, but the line was eventually connected to the Puerto Cabello and Valencia Railway which had its own terminus at Camoruco.

 By 1922 the railway had 18 locomotives, 30 passenger cars, 68 flatcars, and 20 stock cars.
 Although the 4-4-4T locos could reach 70 kph, trains took 7 hours for the 179 km.